ParallelUniverseProgrammer/MovieBot/README.md

 git clone <repository-url>
 cd MovieBot

-# Create your environment file
+# Create your environment file (.env) and add keys from the Configuration section
-cp .env.example .env
-# Edit .env with your API keys

 # Build and run
 docker compose up -d